 You've heard it before, and I'm gonna say it again.
 From a mountaintop.
 You can't make a great mix out of garbage sounds.
 It's just not possible.
 You may be able to make it sound better than it did before you started mixing, but it's never going to be world class.
 So, make sure you get great tones and performances in tracking!
 If you didn't track the music, then maybe have a chat with the tracking engineer and suggest some revisions.

-Now having said that, there are a lot of things you can do these days to deal with bad sounds, turn them intio good sounds.
-One common one is to supplement your drum tones with drum samples.
+So let's say you've done everything you can but just aren't able to get better source sounds.
+What do you do?
+One common practice is to supplement your drum tones with drum samples.
 In fact, I would argue that most "real" drum recordings that you hear on the radio are sampled up.
-This can help provide consistency, control and punch to your drum tones.
-I suggest making your own sample library from your recordings, but you can also use packs like Superior Drummer, Slate Drums, Native Instruments Abbey Road, to name a few.
+Yeah, I can already hear the groans coming from the peanut gallery.
+But listen if done correctly, This can help provide consistency, control and punch to your drum tones.
+I suggest making your own sample library from your recordings, but you can also use packs like Superior Drummer, Slate Drums, Native Instruments Abbey Road, or Get Good Drums to name a few.
 Second, grab as many DI tracks as you can, especially on instruments like electric guitar and bass.
 You can then use that DI signal to re-amp if you need to get a new tone.

 2) Muddy Bottom End

 I struggle with this one, as I think a lot of engineers do.
 Getting the bottom end just right (and the lower mids) is really tough.
 But if you don't get it right, your mix will either sound thin and weak, or it will be woofy and unfocused.

 A good place to start is to put a hi-pass filter on every single instrument with exception of the kick drum and the bass.
 I like to start at about 100 Hz, and then work from there.
 What this will do is provide the room needed to let the kick and bass come through cleanly.
 These are generally the two instruments that will make that low end just right.